swisskyrepo/PayloadsAllTheThings/Server Side Template Injection/README.md

 # Templates Injections

-> Template injection allows an attacker to include template code into an existant (or not) template.
+> Template injection allows an attacker to include template code into an existing (or not) template.
 A template engine makes designing HTML pages easier by using static template files which at runtime replaces variables/placeholders with actual values in the HTML pages

 ## Summary